 The Viper series is the one used by professional players such as Juan Lebrón, Miguel Oliveira, Virginia Riera, and Iain Melgratti...
 They are all equipped with the new X Eva foam that is made of two different densities in order to make both offensive and defensive shots more efficient.
 Furthermore, they are all made of full carbon on the frame and faces so you can get the most powerful and precise shots.
 Technical Viper uses 12k carbon, Air Viper is packed with 16k carbon while Counter Viper's faces are made of 3k carbon.
 So if you are good enough to use them, these three rackets will let you show your best qualities

 Veron: dynamic power

 The most important difference between the Veron series and the Viper series is the material used on the faces.
 In fact, instead of using only carbon, Veron models use a combination of carbon and fiberglass called Carbon Flex.
 As a result, you get more comfort and tolerance but less power and precision.
 Furthermore, the Veron series are not equipped with the new X Eva but with a more traditional Black Eva foam.
-In the end, Counter, Technical, and Air Veron are perfect for advanced players who prefer a softer touch and want power with less effort.
+In the end, Counter, Air and Technical Veron are perfect for advanced players who prefer a softer touch and want power with less effort.

 Vertuo: for the beginners